What is Network2Work @PVCC?

-Network2Work at PVCC, is a job network that connects job seekers to the skills and resources they need to become valued employees and helps employers find the quality employees they need for their companies.
+Network2Work @PVCC is a job network that connects job seekers to the skills and resources they need to become valued employees and helps employers find the quality employees they need for their companies.

-In Charlottesville and Albemarle, 5,600 families, or 17 percent, do not make enough money to pay for the essentials of life—food, shelter, clothing, and utilities, and the added costs associated with working childcare and transportation.
-The goal of PVCC’s Network2Work Program is to help these families become self-sufficient by identifying jobs within their reach and positioning them to secure and excel in those jobs.
+In our region, 12,034 families, or 19%, do not make enough money to pay for the essentials of life—food, shelter, clothing, and utilities, and the added costs associated with working childcare and transportation.
+The goal of Network2Work @PVCC is to help these families become self-sufficient by identifying jobs within their reach and positioning them to secure and excel in those jobs.

-Once the employers’ needs are known, PVCC uses neighborhood-based people, known as peers, to identify individuals fit for the job.
-Neighborhood-based peers are individuals who are well connected and well respected in their communities.
+Once the employers’ needs are known, Network2Work @PVCC uses neighborhood-based people, known as Connectors, to identify individuals fit for the job.
+Neighborhood-based Connectors are individuals who are well connected and well respected in their communities.
 These are the people who are at the center of social networks that exist in PVCC’s service region—in neighborhoods, schools, places of worship, and immigrant communities.
 These are the individuals who “know everybody.”
 More importantly, they are individuals in the community to whom people turn for information and advice.

-What Resources Does Network2Work Provide For Job Seekers?
+What Resources Does Network2Work @PVCC Provide for Job Seekers?

 - Work skills (e.g., literacy, workplace readiness, or technical)